toafez/HowTo_Windows.SSH.Powershell/README_en.md

 ## What is this about?
 The following instructions describe **how to set up SSH public key authentication** from a local Linux system to a remote Linux server **using Windows PowerShell**.

-## Introduction
+# Introduction
-Secure Shell, or SSH, is a network protocol for establishing encrypted connections between devices on the local network or over the Internet.
+Secure Shell, or SSH for short, is a network protocol for establishing encrypted connections between devices on the local network or over the Internet.
 SSH public key authentication uses a private and public key pair to establish a password-free login to a remote server, which can be further secured by entering an additional passphrase if required.
 The use of such a key pair is therefore much more difficult to compromise than entering a password.

-#### _Note: Texts in uppercase letters within square brackets are placeholders and must be replaced with your own details, but may be used in some places for information purposes only.
-Note that the square brackets are part of the merge and must be removed when you replace them with your own information._
+#### _Note: Text in uppercase within square brackets is a placeholder and must be replaced with your own information, but may be used in some places for information purposes only.
+Please note that the square brackets are part of the placeholder and must also be removed when replacing with your own information._

 ## To open PowerShell
 1. Start **PowerShell** from the Windows programs list.